gokulsrin/Shape-Of-Option-Generation/README.md

 <img width="246" alt="Analysis" src="https://user-images.githubusercontent.com/57068226/228378356-9486bdce-7408-4496-afdd-904e91e9f505.png">

 ### Analysis
 The [Analysis](Analysis/) folder contains all of the scripts for data analysis performed on data collected from studies.
 Each subfolder houses the analysis scripts for each study.
-The Model folder stores the custom sentiment model used during sentiment analysis.
+For example, [this](/Analysis/Study_1/)folder contains all of the data analysis for Study 1.
+The [Model](Analysis/Model/) folder stores the custom sentiment model used during sentiment analysis.

 ### Data
-The Data folder contains the data collected from each study, alongside supplementary files used in data analysis.
+The [Data](Data/) folder contains the data collected from each study, alongside supplementary files used in data analysis.
 Each subfolder contains the data from each study.
+For example, [this](Data/Study1/) folder contains the data for Study 1.

 ### Studies
-The Studies folder contains the code used for the studies 2 and 5.
+The [Studies](Studies/) folder contains the code used for the studies 2 and 5.
 Studies 1, 3, and 4 were either 1) produced on a third-party survey platform (e.g., Qualtrics), or 2) lack accessible source code.

 ### Anaconda Environment
 The env.yml file contains the list of dependices used for data analysis.